VFPX/Win32API/samples/sample_412.md

 The server processes requests from clients.
 That means you need a Winsock client program to communicate with the server.

-Run the <a href="?example=413">client part for this server</a> on any other computer connected to your network, or even on the same computer, which runs the Winsock server.
-A client program initiates a network connection using IP address and listening port of the server.[client part for this server](sample_413.md)
+Run the [client part for this server](sample_413.md) on any other computer connected to your network, or even on the same computer, which runs the Winsock server.
+A client program initiates a network connection using IP address and listening port of the server.

 See also: